- Academic Affairs

 - University Counsel

-For those in F-1 and J1 status: Before applying for a Social Security number, you must wait a MINIMUM of 10 days from the date you check in with our office to have your SEVIS record activated.
+For those in F-1 and J1 status: Before applying for a Social Security number, you must:

 To obtain a Social Security number/card, you must be gainfully employed in the United States.
 The Social Security Administration considers an individual to be employed if the person receives a wage or stipend from a U.S. source.